-Opportunity to get involved and who leads on the consultation An appointed examiner will review he plan to check whether it meets he basic conditions set out in the Regulations.
-Although it is up to the council to appoint an examiner, we will ake the decision with the Forum. following the independent examination of a neighbourhood plan the Examiner will send a report to the Council and Forum.
-As soon as possible after considering the Examiner's ecommendations and deciding to ake forward a Neighbourhood Plan to adoption the Council must publish on its website and in such a manner to bring the report to the attention of people who live, work or carry out business in the area: the Examiner's report. its decisions and reasons in response to the examiner's report in a 'decision statement'.
-The Council will send a copy to the Neighbourhood Forum and anyone who Attenda to the second of the s
+Stage Opportunity to get involved and who leads on the consultation Examination An appointed examiner will review the plan to check whether it meets the basic conditions set out in the Regulations.
+Although it is up to the council to appoint an examiner, we will take the decision with the Forum.
+Publicising the Examiner's report (1990 Act schedule 4B paral 2 (11 & 12) Regulations 18 & 19) Following the independent examination of a neighbourhood plan the Examiner will send a report to the Council and Forum.
+As soon as possible after considering the Examiner's recommendations and deciding to take forward a Neighbourhood Plan to adoption, the Council must publish on its website, and in such a manner to bring the report to the attention of people who live, work or carry out business in the area: • the Examiner's report. • its decisions and reasons in response to the examiner's report in a 'decision statement'.
+The Council will send a copy of these documents to the Neighbourhood Forum and anyone who asked to be notified of the decision.

-Stage Opportunity to get involved and who leads on the consultation Referendum on the Neighbourhood Plan It is the Council's responsibility to publicise the referendum in accordance with Neighbourhood Planning (Referendum) Regulations 2012 requirements.
+Stage Opportunity to get involved and who leads on the consultation Referendum on the Neighbourhood Plan It is the Council's responsibility to publicise the referendum in accordance with the requirements in the Neighbourhood Planning (Referendum) Regulations 2012.
 The referendum asks those living in the area to cast their vote on whether they support the adoption of the plan.
 The council is responsible for administrating the referendum, but the forum must publicise it and campaign for a yes vote.
 The council must remain impartial.
 For the plan to be adopted, more than 50% of the votes cast must be in support of the plan.
-Publishing the Neighbourhood Plan subject to more than 50% people voting in favour of the NDP Reg 20) As soon as possible - after a successful referendum - the Council should publish the NDP and an adoption statement and notify any person that has asked to be notified that it has been made.
-Modifications to a 'made' / adopted Neighbourhood Plan If a modification is to be made to the Neighbourhood Plan, as soon as possible after, the Council must publish on the website and in such a manner to bring the report to the attention of people who live, work or carry out business in the area • a document setting out the details of the modification • details of where and when the modification document can be inspected • give notice to the qualifying body and any person the authority previously notified of the making of the NDP
+Publishing the Neighbourhood Plan subject to more than 50% of people voting in favour of the NDP (Reg 20) As soon as possible - after a successful referendum - the Council should publish the NDP and an adoption statement and notify any person that has asked to be notified that it has been made.
+Modifications to a 'made' / adopted Neighbourhood Plan If a modification is to be made to the Neighbourhood Plan, as soon as possible after, the Council must publish on the website and in such a manner to bring the report to the attention of people who live, work or carry out business in the area - · a document setting out the details of the modification · details of where and when the modification document can be inspected · give notice to the qualifying body and any person the authority previously notified of the making of the NDP